If you are heading on a sailing vacation in the Caribbean, everyone hopes to hit the “sweet spot” between packing too much and not enough.

 - Chargers/batteries for electronics

 - Cel Phone/ International Roaming Package/ Local SIM card as you prefer.
 Quite a few of the restaurants and beach bars will have complimentary wifi, and virtually all of the crewed charter yachts will have the internet onboard, good enough for email, Facebook, and the like, but not for streaming video.
 Ask if your yacht has STARLINK on it!

-- Any medication that you take daily and a prescription list never hurts either.
+- Any medication that you take daily and a prescription list never hurts, either.

 Sun Protection for your Crewed Caribbean Sailing Trip